Glossary

 optimal exposure time, no over or under exposure (different form light frames)

-Hint: Master calibration frames can be automatically captured and stacked with the Preview function of ASiair, see Live Stacking for more detail.
+Hint: Master calibration frames can be automatically captured and stacked with the Live Stacking function of ASIAIR.

 Created with the Personal Edition of HelpNDoc: Full-featured multi-format Help generator